sagism/predict/README.md

 Two methods are used to forecast:

   1. Linear regression - Create a best-fit line and see when it gets to zero (full content completed)
-  2. Monte Carlo - Roll the dice daily on completion for that day till all content is completed.
+  2. Monte Carlo - Roll the dice daily on completion for that day (based on historical completion data points) till all content is completed.
 Do this many times and generate a distribution of completion dates

 # Using